 Email Kevin at [email protected]

-John received his Doctor of Physical Therapy degree from the University of Pittsburgh in 2014.
+John received his Doctor of Physical Therapy degree from the University of Pittsburgh.
 Prior to beginning graduate school, he earned his Bachelor of Science in Applied Sciences degree from Youngstown State University where he studied Exercise Science and played ACHA Division 1 Ice Hockey.

 In order to further himself as a clinician, he has also obtained board certification as an Orthopaedic Clinical Specialist and is a Certified Strength & Conditioning Specialist.
 His treatment philosophy involves evaluating each person and injury as a unique experience and identifying ways to use movement and exercise to meet each patient’s goals.